Rohonc Codex: Features

 The codex has 448 paper pages measuring 12 × 10 cm, with each page having between 9 and 14 rows of symbols, which may or may not be letters.
 Besides the text, there are 87 illustrations that include religious, laic, and military scenes.
 The crude illustrations seem to indicate an environment where Christian, Pagan, and Muslim religions coexist, as the symbols of the cross, crescent, and sun/swastika are all present.

 The number of symbols used in the codex is about ten times higher than any known alphabet, with Némäti (1889) having counted 792, but most symbols are used with little repetition, so the symbols in the codex might not be an alphabet, but instead a syllabary, or be logographic in nature, such as Chinese characters.
 The justification of the right margin would seem to imply the symbols were written from right to left.

 Study of the paper on which the codex is written shows that it is most probably a Venetian paper made in the 1530s.
 This does not provide certainty as to the date of the text, however, since it may have been transcribed from an earlier source, or the paper could have been used long after it was produced.
 Taking a clue from the illustrations, Láng speculates the document was most likely created sometime in the 16th-17th centuries.
 (Note: According to Joe Nickell the pages were written not long after the production of the paper; see Láng 2011.)

 Analysis

-As the existence of the codex has become more widely known, since the 19th Century, the codex has been studied by many scholars and amateurs.
+As the existence of the codex has become more widely known, since the 19th century, the codex has been studied by many scholars and amateurs.
 However, there is no widely accepted and convincing translation or interpretation of the text.

 Language hypotheses

-No hypothesis as to the language of the codex has been backed as a universal solution, though a number – such as Hungarian, Dacian, early Romanian or Cuman, and even Hindi – have been proposed.
+No hypothesis as to the language of the codex has been backed as a universal solution, though many – including Hungarian, Dacian, early Romanian or Cuman, and even Hindi – have been proposed.

 In 1892, Némäti discussed the codex's authenticity to the Hungarian language and the possibility that it is a paleo-Hungarian script.
-It has been proposed that there are resemblances to the Old Hungarian script, also referred to as 'Hungarian runes' ("rovásírás").

 In 2004, Singh and Bárdi discussed the possibility of it being a version of the Brahmi script.

-It has been proposed that similar characters or symbols are engraved in the caves of the Scythian monks in the Dobruja region of Romania.
-It has also been proposed that there is a resemblance of some letters of the Greek charter of the Veszprémvölgy Nunnery (Hungary).